 Business owners are very conscious of the (ROI) on investments made in equipment, people, software, and services.
 If not, they likely will not be in business long.
 Every investment should return a value greater than the investment over time.
-Website visitor ROI can be a very important metric for your business.
+Website visitor ROI can be a crucial metric for your business.

-This can vary widely based on the content on your website, the offers on the page, the attractiveness of the pages, etc. Studies have shown that this number exceeds conversion numbers for traditional advertising which is .05- 1.7% by as much as ten times.
+This can vary widely based on the content on your website, the offers on the page, the attractiveness of the pages, etc. Studies have shown that this number exceeds conversion numbers for traditional advertising, which is .05- 1.7% by as much as ten times.
 I’ll discuss the reason for this difference later.
 If you don’t know your conversion rate, try using 5%.
 Multiplying the visitors by the conversion rate is the estimated monthly leads.

 Website visitor ROI is dependent on how much revenue your business typically receives from each new client.
 All business owners should know this number.
 For a barber, it might be $15 a haircut.
 Painter, $1,500 a house.
 Roofer, $12,000 per house.
 IT services or equipment, $20,000.
-Use a one-time service or product here but you could use lifetime customer values also.
+Use one-time service or product here, but you could use lifetime customer values also.

 The total is the estimated value of the monthly visitors to your website.
 The change in value based on the increasing visitors will give you an incremental value of additional visitors.
-Subtract the cost of increasing the number of visitors and you should have a positive number.
+Subtract the cost of increasing the number of visitors, and you should have a positive number.

 The number will provide you will some guidance on the value of your website traffic.

 Getting people to the website is only part of the equation.
 Traditional marketing still applies to how the information is presented to the visitor.
 Are the pages welcoming?
 Do they clearly convey your value proposition?
-For both, the visitor and Google do the content and value demonstrate your authority on the subject?
+For both the visitor and Google, do the content and value demonstrate your authority on the subject?
 Is there a call to action?

 Copyright 2017 Wescat, Inc.